Leandro Suhr

-Leandro Suhr Avondet (born 24 September 1997) is a Uruguayan professional footballer who plays as a forward for Argentine Primera División club Sarmiento, on loan from Boston River.
+Leandro Suhr Avondet (born 24 September 1997) is a Uruguayan professional footballer who plays as a forward for Liga AUF Uruguaya club Boston River.

 International career

 Suhr is a former Uruguayan youth international.
 He was part of Uruguay's squad at the 2019 Pan American Games.

-In May 2024, Suhr was named in the first ever Uruguay A' national team squad.
-He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.
+In May 2024, Suhr was named in the first ever Uruguay local national team squad.
+He made his Uruguay local team debut on 31 May 2024 in a goalless draw against Costa Rica.